-G. Guaglio+, B. Dehning, C. Santoni+
+G. Guaglio^{+}, B. Dehning^{}, C. Santoni+

-CERN, CH-1211 Genève 23 (Switzerland) UNIVERSITE BLAISE PASCAL, 34 avenue Carnot BP 185, 63006 Clermont-Ferrand FRANCE
+CERN, CH-1211 Genève 23 (Switzerland) +UNIVERSITE BLAISE PASCAL, 34 avenue Carnot BP 185, 63006 Clermont-Ferrand FRANCE

 Abstract.
-The increase of beam energy and beam intensity, together with the use of super conducting magnets, opens new failure scenarios and brings new criticalities for the whole accelerator protection system.
+The employment of superconducting magnets, in the high energies colliders, opens challenging failure scenarios and brings new criticalities for the whole system protection.
 For the LHC beam loss protection system, the failure rate and the availability requirements have been evaluated using the Safety Integrity Level (SIL) approach.
 A downtime cost evaluation is used as input for the SIL approach.
-The most critical systems, which contribute to the final SIL value, are the dump system, the interlock system, the beam loss monitors system, and the energy monitor system.
-The Beam Loss Monitors System (BLMS) is critical for short and intense particles losses at 7 TeV and assisted by the Fast Beam Current Decay Monitors at 450 GeV.
-At medium and higher loss time it is assisted by other systems, such as the quench protection system and the cryogenic system.
+The most critical systems, which contribute to the final SIL value, are the dump system, the interlock system, the beam loss monitors system and the energy monitor system.
+The Beam Loss Monitors System (BLMS) is critical for short and intense particles losses, while at medium and higher loss time it is assisted by other systems, such as the quench protection system and the cryogenic system.
 For BLMS, hardware and software have been evaluated in detail.
 The reliability input figures have been collected using historical data from the SPS, using temperature and radiation damage experimental data as well as using standard databases.
-All the data has been processed by reliability software (Isograph).
-The analysis spaces from the components data to the system configuration.
+All the data has been processed by a reliability software (Isograph).
+The analysis ranges from the components data to the system configuration.